** We highly recommend using the free, easy-to-print PDF version via this link:

-This short Haggadah is designed for use at Messianic/Christian seders.
-Traditional Jewish Haggadahs are so long that the leader typically reads the Hebrew at a very high speed, which proves the point that a slimmed-down version can be more meaningful.
+This free Haggadah is designed for use at Messianic/Christian Seders.
+Traditional Haggadahs are so long that the leader typically reads the Hebrew at a very high speed, which perhaps shows that a slimmed-down version can be more meaningful.

 Afikoman/Afikomen — a word of Greek origin.
 Its meaning is disputed, but it most likely means “that which comes after,” i.e. after the main meal.
 It refers to the piece of matzah hidden and then brought back at the end of the meal.